Homebuyer reviewing a low home appraisal report next to a rising mortgage rate chart

 Quick Answer

-A low appraisal mortgage rate problem is one of the most overlooked cost drivers in a home purchase.
-When a licensed appraiser values a home below the agreed sale price, lenders treat the gap as an increased risk — and price that risk directly into your interest rate.
+When a licensed appraiser values a home below the agreed sale price, lenders treat the gap as increased risk, and price that risk directly into your interest rate.
+This is one of the most overlooked cost drivers in a home purchase, and it tends to surface at exactly the wrong moment: after you’ve negotiated the price, scheduled the closing, and mentally moved in.
 According to the National Association of Realtors’ Confidence Index, appraisal issues were cited as a settlement delay or contract failure factor in roughly 11% of transactions in recent survey periods.

 How Does a Low Appraisal Change Your Loan-to-Value Ratio?

-A low appraisal raises your effective loan-to-value (LTV) ratio by shrinking the denominator — the property value — while your loan amount stays the same.
+A low appraisal raises your effective loan-to-value (LTV) ratio by shrinking the denominator, the property value, while your loan amount stays the same.
 Lenders set rate tiers based on LTV thresholds, and crossing one of those thresholds can cost you significantly.

 Here is the math in plain terms.
 If you agree to buy a home for $400,000 with a $320,000 mortgage, your LTV is 80%.
-If the appraisal comes in at $370,000, your effective LTV jumps to roughly 86.5% — a threshold that typically triggers both a rate adjustment and a private mortgage insurance (PMI) requirement under conventional Fannie Mae and Freddie Mac guidelines.
+If the appraisal comes in at $370,000, your effective LTV jumps to roughly 86.5%, a threshold that typically triggers both a rate adjustment and a private mortgage insurance (PMI) requirement under conventional Fannie Mae and Freddie Mac guidelines.

 The Consumer Financial Protection Bureau (CFPB) notes that lenders are permitted to price loans according to risk tiers, and LTV is one of the primary inputs in those pricing models.
 Each tier above 80% LTV generally carries an incremental rate premium defined by the lender’s internal loan-level price adjustments (LLPAs).